-As of December 2013, all washing machines in the UK will have to have a 20°C option visible on the control panel - but what happens to cleaning power and running costs at this temperature?
+As of December 2013, all washing machines in the UK had to have a 20°C option visible on the control panel to help save energy.
+But what happens to cleaning power and running costs at this temperature?

-When we tested five machines on the 20°C-cotton program, we found that turning down the temperature from 40°C dramatically reduced running costs - by an average of 66%.
+When we tested machines on the 20°C cotton program, we found that turning down the temperature from 40°C dramatically reduced running costs – by an average of 66%.

 And we found that cleaning power is only slightly worse than at 40°C, with just our olive-oil-based stain not washing out as well.

 Using 20°C instead of 40°C could reduce running costs by 66%